MLDERES/ISYS58603/assignments/Group Assignment 2 - Loading Data.md

     - At least one includes two or more tables (via join or relationship)
     - At least one with parameterized input
     - At least one which includes aggregated data (group by or single aggregation)
     - These queries should be included in the repository.
-Defining what these queries do will be helpful in the README.md or other *markdown* documentation as appropriate to your repository.
+Define what these queries do in the README.md (or similar file) using *markdown* documentation.
   - GitHub history of commits will be used as evidence of individual work.

 ## Background